 Remember the old Sesame Street jingle, "Who are the people in your neighborhood...they're the people that you meet each day?"
 Well, it's time for you to get out there and establish who your target neighbors are.
 Who are the people who will benefit from your product/services on a daily basis?

-You must get ultra-familiar with the different types of people you're marketing to, and to do that you'll need to develop buyer personas.
+You must get super familiar with the types of people you're marketing your software to, and to do that you'll need to develop buyer personas.
 One way of doing this is to emulate Philips's myheartisunique.com website, almost entirely focused on getting to know target markets better via very personal engagement.

 3) Do some social media research and start socializing

 Are you familiar with where strongest prospects are most active on social media?
 If not, it's time to do your research and start getting social on a regular basis.

 IT giant Optum was extremely aware that their public presence was less-than-personal, so they crafted an entire social media campaign dedicated to getting experts to engage with potential followers, which grew the latter population exponentially and launched an entire new era of success for Optum - inspiring a specific website, wholly designed to foster ongoing prospect/customer engagement.

 4) Keep that targeted content going

 In order to maintain the momentum of human-to-human contact, connection and engagement, software marketers must be relentless with the creation of targeted and personalized content.
 In the aforementioned Optum's case, this included their social media interactions as well as podcasts, videos and articles that were then heavily promoted.